-- 1. Make sure that the intended scanner (in a multi-head system) has been selected from the drop-down lists at the top of the wizard window. - 2.
-Start by laying a system barcode on the conveyor bed in the laser line as close to the left edge (X=0 edge) as possible.
+- 1. Make sure that the intended scanner (in a multi-head system) and Leg1 have been selected from the drop-down lists at the top of the wizard window. - 2.
+Lay a system barcode on the conveyor bed in the laser line close to the left edge (X=0 edge) of the conveyor bed.
 See illustration below.

-Figure 44: Top-read 1st barcode placement
+Figure 43: Top-read 1st barcode placement